Sega: 2003–2015: Sammy takeover and business expansion

 In order to drive growth in western markets, Sega announced new leadership for Sega of America and Sega Europe in 2005.
 Simon Jeffery became president and COO of Sega of America, and Mike Hayes president and COO for Sega Europe.
-In 2009, Mike Hayes became president of the combined outfit of Sega West which includes both Sega of America and Sega Europe, due to Simon Jeffery leaving.
-Mike Hayes is credited for re-inventing Sega's software strategy taking it from failing to 500 Million in revenue, focusing on PC with franchises like Total War and Football Manager, selling Mario & Sonic at the Olympic games and at one point being one of the top 3 costumers on Steam.
-In the console and handheld business, Sega found success in the Japanese market with the Yakuza, Phantasy Star Portable and Hatsune Miku: Project DIVA series.
-Related to Hatsune Miku, in 2010, Sega began providing the 3D imaging for her holographic concerts.
+In 2009, Hayes became president of the combined outfit of both Sega of America and Sega Europe, due to Jeffery leaving.
+Sega sold Visual Concepts to Take-Two Interactive, and purchased UK-based developer Creative Assembly, known for its Total War series.
+In the same year, Sega Racing Studio was also formed by former Codemasters employees.
+In 2006, Sega Europe purchased Sports Interactive, known for its Football Manager series.
+Sega found success in the Japanese market with the Yakuza, Phantasy Star and Hatsune Miku: Project DIVA series.
+Sega began providing the 3D imaging for Hatsune Miku holographic concerts in 2010.
 Sega also distributes games from smaller Japanese game developers and sells localizations of Western games in Japan.
 In 2013, Index Corporation was purchased by Sega Sammy after going bankrupt.
 The year before, Sega signed a deal to distribute Atlus titles in Japan.
 After the buyout, Sega implemented a corporate spin-off with Index.
 The latter's game assets were rebranded as Atlus, a wholly owned subsidiary of Sega.
+Atlus is known for the Persona and Megami Tensei series.
+The Sonic the Hedgehog games had grossed over $5 billion in sales by 2014.

-In the mobile market, Sega released its first app on the iTunes Store with a version of Super Monkey Ball in 2008.
+In the mobile market, Sega released its first app on the iTunes Store with a version of Super Monkey Ball for iOS in 2008.
 Due in part to the decline of packaged game sales worldwide in the 2010s, Sega began layoffs and closed five offices based in Europe and Australia on July 1, 2012.
-This was to focus on the digital game market, such as PC and mobile devices.
-Strong performers for Sega on these platforms include Sonic Dash in Western markets and Phantasy Star Online 2 and Chain Chronicle in Asian markets.
+This was to focus on the digital game market, such as personal computers and mobile devices.
 In 2012, Sega also began acquiring studios for mobile development, studios such as Hardlight, Three Rings Design, and Demiurge Studios becoming fully owned subsidiaries.
 19 older mobile games were pulled due to quality concerns in May 2015.

 To streamline operations, Sega established operational firms for each of its businesses in the 2010s.
 In 2012, Sega established Sega Networks as a subsidiary company for its mobile games.
 The same year, Sega Entertainment was established for Sega's amusement facility business.
 In January 2015, Sega of America announced its relocation from San Francisco to Atlus USA's headquarters in Irvine, California, which was completed later that year.
-From 2005 to 2015, Sega's operating income generally saw improvements compared to Sega's past financial problems, but was not profitable every year.
+From 2005 to 2015, Sega's operating income generally saw improvements compared to Sega's past financial problems, but was not profitable every year, reporting overall losses in 2008, 2009 and 2012.